CHROMATIK

 The Brilliance slider in Chromatik addresses this issue.
 When lowered, it reduces luminance while increasing saturation, which results in deeper and richer colours.

-COMPARISON WITH BUILT-IN TOOLS
+COMPARISON WITH OTHER TOOLS

+The ColorSlice tool in DaVinci Resolve would be the default native option for adjusting color brilliance.
 But the issue with the ColorSlice, or the Hue vs curves, is that these tools operate in only two dimensions, often leading to artifacts — especially noise.

-When using ColorSlice to reduce the luminance of red on the actor’s face in the image below, digital noise quickly becomes apparent.
-On the other hand, the Brilliance slider in Chromatik enables a smooth luminance reduction without introducing any additional noise.
+When using ColorSlice to reduce the luminance of red on the actor’s face in the image above, digital noise quickly becomes apparent.

 This is because brightness adjustments must be processed in three dimensions to preserve image quality.